postmates/evans/README.md

 ![Ron Evans, Apollo 17 EVA](257771main_as17-152-23393_full.jpg)

-Evans is a companion tool to [cernan](https://github.com/postmates/cernan) but is generally useful for sending randomized data into servers that implement:
+Evans is a companion tool to [cernan](https://github.com/postmates/cernan) but is generally useful for sending randomized data into servers that implement the following protocols:

   * statsd
   * graphite
   * cernan native

-protocols.

 # Usage